-I think Moroccan food is fascinating.
+I think Moroccan cuisine is fascinating.
 This may sound a bit strange as it comes from someone who, to her biggest shame, has never tried Moroccan food made by Moroccan natives (I am yet to discover a Moroccan restaurant in LA).
 But she has spent countless hours reading Moroccan cookbooks and visualizing the food and therefore, claims that her statement, although bold, is true.

 Chickpea Salad with Onions and Paprika